 MT PASA demand forecasts are summarised and the specific demand requirements for each of the two modelling runs are discussed in further detail below.

-The Daily demand forecasts published in the REGION AVAILABILITY is provided for reporting purposes only and is not the demand that is used in any of the MT PASA reliability assessments.
-Further details are are provided discussed further in Appendix B:
+The daily demand forecasts published in the REGION AVAILABILITY table are provided for reporting purposes only and are not the demand traces tht are used in any of the MT PASA reliability assessments.

 MT PASA Modelling: